Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Simulations

 }

 Next, we set an upper bound on the roll rate limit equal to $0.4$, leading to a CBF with $\bc = [0, 0, -1, 0]$ and $d = 0.4$.
-Although~\eqref{eq:extended-dynamics} is affine (instead of linear) in the state variables and the origin is not in the safe set, it is simple to show that the results derived throughout the paper carry over analogously, with the difference that the equilibrium induced by the nominal controller is not the origin but rather one determined by the affine term in~\eqref{eq:extended-dynamics}.
-In particular, to guarantee that such equilibrium is GES, we need to design $\bK$ so that $\bA_0$ and $\tilde{\bA}$ (with $\bA$ and $\bB$ as in~\eqref{eq:extended-dynamics}, $\alpha=1$, and $\bG=\bI_2$) are Hurwitz.
+Although~\eqref{eq:extended-dynamics} is affine (instead of linear) in the state variables the results derived throughout the paper carry over analogously, with the difference that closed-loop equilibrium is not the origin and is affected by the affine term in~\eqref{eq:extended-dynamics}.
+In order to guarantee that such equilibrium is GES, we design $\bK$ to satisfy the conditions in Theorem~\ref{thm:global-exponential-stability} (with $\bA$ and $\bB$ as in~\eqref{eq:extended-dynamics}, $\alpha=1$, and $\bG=\bI_2$).
 In this case, we use the associated LQR gain, which satisfies this.
 Figure~\ref{fig:sim-plot} showcases the evolution of the roll rate $p_s$ under the nominal controller and the safety filter.